-Key capabilities - registered podiatric surgeons are able to: Enabling components - registered podiatric surgeons are able to: 3.1 Communicate clearly, effectively, empathetically and appropriately with the patient and their family or carers Engage in culturally appropriate, safe, empathetic and sensitive communication that facilitates trust and the building of respectful relationships including with Aboriginal and Torres Strait Islander Peoples, and those from culturally and linguistically diverse backgrounds.
+Key capabilities - registered podiatrists are able to: Enabling components - registered podiatrists are able to: 3.1 Communicate clearly, effectively, empathetically and appropriately with the patient and their family or carers Engage in culturally appropriate, safe, empathetic and sensitive communication that facilitates trust and the building of respectful relationships including with Aboriginal and Torres Strait Islander Peoples, and those from culturally and linguistically diverse backgrounds.
 Establish rapport with the patient to gain understanding of their issues and perspectives and communicate in ways that engender trust and confidence.
-Identify likely communication needs specific to individual patients and/or their family or carers and implement strategies to meet these. d.
-Recognise patients for whom English may not be a first language, including Aboriginal and Torres Strait Islander Peoples and people from culturally and linguistically diverse backgrounds, and make provisions to use qualified language interpreters, cultural interpreters or cultural care coordinators to facilitate effective communication when required.
-Provide clear verbal and written instructions to the patient on the correct usage and method of administration of treatment including pharmaceutical products. f.
+Identify likely communication needs specific to individual patients and/or their family or carers and implement strategies to avoid or overcome these. d.
+Recognise patients for whom English may not be a first language, including Aboriginal and Torres Strait Islander Peoples and people from culturally and linguistically diverse backgrounds, and make provisions to use qualified language interpreters, cultural interpreters or cultural care coordinators to facilitate effective communication when required. e.
+Provide clear verbal and written instructions to the patient on the correct usage and method of administration of treatment, including pharmaceutical products. f.
 Communicate effectively with the patient and at times with the patient's family, carer/s and other health practitioners to collect information and convey information about the proposed management plan. g.
-Obtain and document informed consent, explaining the purpose, risks and benefits of the proposed assessment and management options. collaborate with the patient, surgical team and members of the patient's healthcare team Establish and maintain ethical and respectful collegial and professional working relationships with members of the surgical team and the patient's healthcare team.
-Understand, acknowledge and respect the skills, roles and responsibilities of members of the surgical team and the patient's healthcare team, and work effectively and collaboratively with them in the interests of shared patient care. c.
-Follow accepted protocols and procedures to clarify responsibilities and transfer information and communication between members of the surgical team and the patient's healthcare team to provide relevant and timely verbal and written communication. d.
-Communicate directly and convey key information to others in the patient's healthcare team (eg the general practitioner, other
+Obtain and document informed consent, explaining the purpose, risks and benefits of the proposed assessment and management options. collaborate with the patient and members of the patient's healthcare team Establish and maintain ethical and respectful working relationships with members of the patient's healthcare team.
+Understand, acknowledge and respect the skills, roles and responsibilities of members of the patient's healthcare team, and work effectively and collaboratively with them in the interests of shared patient care. c.
+Follow accepted protocols and procedures to clarify responsibilities and transfer information and communication between members of the patient's healthcare team to provide relevant and timely verbal and written communication. d.
+Communicate directly and convey key information to others in the patient's healthcare team. e.
+Exchange information with other members of the patient's healthcare team and record all advice, care and outcomes and establish a shared understanding of the patient's management plan among all treating professionals.

-Key capabilities - registered podiatric surgeons are able to: Enabling components - registered podiatric surgeons are able to: specialists, nursing team members, podiatrists and the referring practitioner). e.
-Exchange information with other members of the clinical team and record all advice, care and outcomes and establish a shared understanding of the patient's management plan among all treating professionals. f.
-Discuss and clarify with the patient to confirm: who is responsible for their primary care and when the patient needs to attend reviews with other members of their healthcare team, whether or not they wish their care to be shared with other members of their healthcare team, and appropriate monitoring mechanisms for patients, including those involving a medical practitioner, where necessary. how one's own culture, influences, perceptions and interactions with others from different cultures Understand the impact of systemic racism and recognise the influence of one's own cultural identity on perceptions of and interactions with Aboriginal and Torres Strait Islander Peoples and people from other cultures.
-Recognise different forms of cultural bias and associated stereotypes that impact on Aboriginal and Torres Strait Islander health and practice in a culturally sensitive and inclusive manner. c.
+Key capabilities - registered podiatrists are able to: Enabling components - registered podiatrists are able to: f.
+Discuss and clarify with the patient to confirm: who is responsible for their primary health care and when the patient needs to attend reviews with other members of their healthcare team, whether or not they wish their care to be shared with other members of their healthcare team, and appropriate monitoring mechanisms for patients, including those involving a medical practitioner, where necessary. how one's own culture, influences, perceptions and interactions with others from different cultures Understand the impact of systemic racism and recognise the influence of one's own cultural identity on perceptions of and interactions with Aboriginal and Torres Strait Islander Peoples and people from other cultures.
+Recognise how the cultural diversity of the patient's healthcare team can influence perceptions of and interactions with the patient and other members of the healthcare team. c.
+Recognise different forms of cultural bias and associated stereotypes that impact on Aboriginal and Torres Strait Islander health and practice in a culturally sensitive and inclusive manner. d.
 Where relevant, recognise the role of history and relationships between Aboriginal and Torres Strait Islander Peoples and white Australian society and how this has affected the inequitable distribution of privileges.